Marie-José of Belgium: Death

-For some time, she lived in Mexico with her youngest daughter, Princess Maria Beatrice, and her grandchildren.
+For some time, she lived in Mexico with her youngest daughter, Princess Maria Beatrice of Savoy, and her grandchildren.

 Queen Marie-José returned to Italy after her husband's death in 1983.
 She died of lung cancer on 27 January 2001, at the age of 94, in a clinic in Thônex near Geneva.
 She survived her two brothers and some of her nieces and nephews, including King Baudouin of the Belgians.

 The funeral was held at Hautecombe Abbey, in Savoy in the south of France, and was attended by 2,000 mourners.
 Among them were King Albert II of the Belgians, King Juan Carlos I of Spain and Farah Pahlavi, the last Empress of Iran.
 She was buried in Hautecombe Abbey alongside her husband.

 Musical foundation

-Like her mother, Duchess Elisabeth in Bavaria, Marie-José inspired a musical contest.
+Like her mother, Queen Elisabeth of Belgium, Marie-José inspired a musical contest.
 In 1959 she established the Fondation du prix de composition Reine Marie-José.
 It awarded its biennial prizes for the first time the following year.
 The first prize at the 1960 Concours was awarded to Giorgio Ferrari for his Quatuor à cordes avec une voix chantée.
 Subsequent prize winners have included William Albright (1968), Georg Katzer (1978), and Javier Torres Maldonado (2000).
 The 2017 prize was awarded to Jaehyuck Choi.